MicrosoftDocs/memdocs/windows-365/enterprise/in-development.md

 ### Use Collect diagnostics to collect additional details from Windows 365 devices through Intune remote actions<!--37678745 -->

-Intune’s remote action to Collect diagnostics will soon collect additional details from Windows 365 C;oud PCs.
+Intune’s remote action to Collect diagnostics will soon collect additional details from Windows 365 Cloud PCs.

 The new details for Windows 365 Cloud PCs include the following registry data: